-The names are fiction (Joey is me), the dialogue is reconstructed, but this bio excerpt is true.
+The dialogue is reconstructed, but this bio excerpt is true.

-Earlier, in more prosperous times, my grandmother had a governess named Maggie, who in turn became my mother’s governess.
+Earlier, in more prosperous times, my grandmother had a governess named Tess, who in turn became my mother’s governess.
 But then there was the Great Depression:

 “Mommy says ‘Little pitchers have big ears’ about sneaky little me because I’m always around at the wrong time, but the right time for me to hear all that I can because nobody tells me anything, ever.
 ‘Mary and Joseph, he’s here’ is everyone’s favorite saying, and ‘get the kid outa here for cripe’s sake.’

-“Daddy and Mommy and Sis and me and Grandma Roberta and Aunt Agnes and cousin Helen and Maggie all live together in the same building, which I really like because they all look after things, like me.
+“Daddy and Mommy and Sis and me and Grandma and Aunt Aliceand cousin Little Alice and Tess all live together in the same building, which I really like because they all look after things, like me.
 So it don’t make any difference if Mommy is late or forgetful or anything like that, you know.
-What I like about Maggie is that she takes me for walks and buys me a two-cent half and half cookie, which is really like cake.
+What I like about Tess is that she takes me for walks and buys me a two-cent half and half cookie, which is really like cake.
 She answers most of my questions, like about the stuff she’s always thinking about, you know.
 God and sin and heaven and hell, the stuff I’d never hear from Mommy or Daddy or at Sacred Heart where they’d whack me for asking anything, for pete’s sake.

-“Maggie almost never smiles and I believe she is full of God’s mysterious secrets and grownup stuff.
+“Tess almost never smiles and I believe she is full of God’s mysterious secrets and grownup stuff.
 And she is really big, much bigger than Mommy.
-And Daddy says she came over from Ireland many years ago to be Grandma Roberta’s governess and that she is ancient, which I think is true.
+And Daddy says she came over from Ireland many years ago to be Grandma’s governess and that she is ancient, which I think is true.
 And she

 doesn’t wear any rouge or lipstick or perfume like Mommy and her friends and reminds me of the nuns at Sacred Heart, except she never whacks me.”